Nonprofit Grant (NPG) Application – UX Research Case Study

 Participant Quote:

-"I didn't necessarily attend meetings, nor did I think they were held.
-I will say that with the staff there, at the OPM, they were responsive..."
+"I didn't necessarily had meetings, nor did I think they were held.
+I will say that with the staff there, at they, they were responsive..."

 Testimonials